 Turmeric is prevalent in the Okinawan diet.
 It has been noted throughout history, especially in South Asia for its supposed health benefits.
 The Okinawan use turmeric as a spice and also as tea.

-Overall, the diet leads to many benefits seen among people of Okinawa.
-These include little weight gain with age, low BMI throughout life, and low risk from age related disease.
-Not only is the diet healthy in preventing disease, many of the foodstuffs contain combative ingredients as well.
+Overall, the diet leads to many benefits seen among the people of Okinawa.
+These include little weight gain with age, low BMI throughout life, and low risk from age-related disease.
+Not only is the diet healthy in preventing disease, but many of the foodstuffs also contain combative ingredients as well.

 As mentioned earlier the diet is rich in ingredients that supposedly possess anti-aging and antioxidant properties.
 However, no ingredients or foods of any kind have ever been scientifically shown to possess anti-aging properties.
 Research using 100 items from the Okinawa diet shows that some diet contains anti-obesity properties or “anti-obese activity”

-The diet consists of a relatively high energy intake, and contains similar foods to the traditional Okinawan diet.
+The diet consists of relatively high energy intake and contains similar foods to the traditional Okinawan diet.
 The principal focus of the diet consists of knowing the food energy density of each food item.

 The proponents of this diet divide food into four categories based on caloric density.
 The “featherweight” foods, less than or equal to 0.8 calories per gram (3.3 kg/g) which one can eat freely without major concern, the “lightweight” foods with a caloric density from 0.8 to 1.5 calories per gram which one should eat in moderation, the “middleweight” foods with a caloric density from 1.5 to 3.0 calories per gram which one should eat only while carefully monitoring portion size and the “heavyweight” foods from 3 to 9 calories per gram which one should eat only sparingly.

-Today the difference in life expectancy between Okinawan and mainland Japanese is decreasing as the Okinawan are losing their dietary advantage.
-Recently, there is a decreasing trend in the life expectancy in Okinawa.
-This is evidenced by low birth weight, poor lactation, and the fact that the life expectancy for Okinawan men is lower than the national average.
-Le Bourg poses that the Okinawa diet has more of a deleterious effect then beneficial one, arguing that the low protein intake can cause harmful effects in later generations.
+Today the difference in life expectancy between Okinawan and mainland Japanese is decreasing as the Okinawans are losing their dietary advantage.
+Recently, there is a decreasing trend in life expectancy in Okinawa.
+This is evidenced by low birth weight, poor lactation, and the fact that life expectancy for Okinawan men is lower than the national average.
+Le Bourg poses that the Okinawa diet has more of a deleterious effect than a beneficial one, arguing that the low protein intake can cause harmful effects in later generations.

 Culture and Costume

 Okinawa and Japan have food-centered cultures.
 Festivities often include food or are food-based.
-Moreover, the food in Japan tends to be seasonal, fresh and raw.
-Portion sizes are small and meals are brought out in stages that starts with appetizers, many main courses including sashimi (raw fish) and suimono (soup), sweets and tea.
+Moreover, the food in Japan tends to be seasonal, fresh, and raw.
+Portion sizes are small and meals are brought out in stages that start with appetizers, many main courses including sashimi (raw fish) and suimono (soup), sweets, and tea.

 Since food culture is linked to ancestral traditions, the food culture and presentation is preserved, passing low-calorie food from generation to generation.
 A belief still prevalent in Okinawa is the healing power of food.
 Food is regarded as medicine which helps contribute to the longevity of Okinawa.
 The concept of “food is medicine” came to the island from China.